mbed-ce/mbed-ce-dot-dev/docs/index.md

 - Setting up a CMake-based build system that builds and links the C++ code using standard tooling (instead of homegrown python scripts)
 - Splitting the Mbed codebase up into a core library and a number of optional libraries, such as networking and storage.
 This reduces build time and code bloat if you don't need these extra features.
-- Support for a number of new target boards for existing MCUs, including Teensy 4.0/4.1, Arduino Nicla Sense, and Arduino Giga & Portenta
+- Adding support for a number of new target boards for existing MCUs, including Teensy 4.0/4.1, Arduino Nicla Sense, and Arduino Giga & Portenta
-- Support for some completely new MCU families, including STM32H5, STM32U0, and RP2040
+- Adding support for some completely new MCU families, including STM32H5, STM32U0, and RP2040
-- A new "upload method" system, which allows you to build and flash code with one click by building a target from the CLI or an IDE, whether you are using the USB drive mode or a debugger
+- Adding a new "upload method" system, which allows you to build and flash code with one click by building a target from the CLI or an IDE, whether you are using the USB drive mode or a debugger
-- API updates to the `I2C` class to make it better documented, easier to use, and have an enum for return codes.
+- Making API updates to the `I2C` class to make it better documented, easier to use, and have an enum for return codes.
 No more "0 means success from some functions but failure from others"!
-- A new [CI test shield](https://github.com/mbed-ce/mbed-ce-ci-shield-v2) that does compliance testing on drivers like I2C, SPI, and PWM to make sure that they actually work how they are supposed to when merging changes.
+- Creating a new [CI test shield](https://github.com/mbed-ce/mbed-ce-ci-shield-v2) that does compliance testing on drivers like I2C, SPI, and PWM to make sure that they actually work how they are supposed to when merging changes.
 Work on automating this testing for more devices is still ongoing.
-- A memory bank configuration system that keeps track of what memory banks exist on a device and lets you easily configure the region of flash that a build should use (and it understands the difference between what _physically exists_ vs what _should actually be used_!)
+- Adding a memory bank configuration system that keeps track of what memory banks exist on a device and lets you easily configure the region of flash to use (and it understands the difference between what _physically exists_ vs what _should actually be used_!)